18F/how-to-work-with-18f/README.md

 This repo  is meant to cloned.
 This micro-site template is used to automatically create new microsites which can be easily customized.
-If you are the owner if this README, you have probably already cloned it and should replace it with something far more specific.
+If you are the owner of this README, you have probably already cloned it and should replace it with something far more specific.

 ### Public domain